Explore Akagera National Park in Rwanda

 Game Drives in Akagera National Park

+• Game Drives (Day & Night Game Drives): Embark on an Akagera safari and enjoy the best of an African game drive in the lush savanna for 2-3 hours.
+The game drive in the different game tracks in Akagera exposes holidaymakers to the diversity of animals that dwell in the savanna grassland.
 In your 4WD vehicle with a pop-up roof, your interest should be centered beyond the big game because there are also giraffes, zebras, birds, antelopes to keep an eye on.

+• Bird Watching Safaris in Akagera: Birders on an Akagera safari tour never return home disappointed.
+The park has all 550 bird species concentrated in its varied habitats; swamps/wetlands, forests, woodland, savannas, and others.
 The key birds to look out for on safari in Akagera National Park include shoebill storks, papyrus gonoleks, white-faced whistling ducks, fish eagles, red-winged francolin, woodland kingfishers, lilac-breasted rollers, eastern grey plantain eaters, sooty falcon, and Shelley’s francolins.

+• Guided Nature Walks in Akagera: Akagera National Park is amazing to explore on a guided nature walk.
 This is one of the best options to indulge yourself in the park’s distinct habitat as you get exposed to various species within and around the park.

+• Sport Fishing Safari in Akagera: Fishing is offered on Lake Shakani in Akagera National Park.
 To enjoy this adventure, holidaymakers on an Akagera safari can stay at Lake Shakani campsite for easy access to the sport fishing spot on Lake Shakani.

-Other Interesting Safari Activities
+Other Interesting Akagera Safari Activities

 Camping is available, and you pay US Dollars 25 per person per night if you are an adult and $15 for children from 6 to 12 years.